astronomer/docs/astro/use-cases/multi-channel-alerting-systems.md

 - Use Astro alerts to implement pipeline SLAs based on task duration.
 - Use Airflow email notifications and callbacks for custom task-level alerting logic.

-This use case shows how to combine Airflow and Astro alerts for a couple of common scenarios.
+This guide shows how to combine Airflow and Astro alerts for a couple of common scenarios.
 For general guidance on when to use which type of alert, see the [Explanation](#explanation) section.

 ## Feature overview